-As the field of healthcare continues to expand in the United States, so too do employment opportunities for professionals trained in health information technology.
-These healthcare employees may not sit bedside caring for a patients’ physical needs, but they still play an invaluable role in the industry as they ensure that medical records and bills are complete and accurate.
-The Bureau of Labor Statistics (BLS) reports that employment opportunities for health information specialists such as medical billers and coders are currently growing much faster than average, so it’s not surprising that there’s a good amount of interest in the field.
+The healthcare field continues to expand in the United States.
+Meanwhile, employment opportunities for professionals trained in health information technology are also growing.
+These healthcare employees may not sit bedside, caring for a patient’s physical needs.
+Still, they play an invaluable role in the industry.
+They maintain the healthcare revenue cycle.
+They also ensure that patient information, medical records, and bills are complete and accurate.
+The Bureau of Labor Statistics (BLS) reports good new about the industry.
+Employment opportunities for health information specialists are currently growing much faster than average.
+This includes such as medical billers and coders.
+Thus, it’s not surprising that there’s a lot of interest in the field.
 For those who do hope to take advantage of this sector’s boon, a common question is: “What is the difference between medical billing and medical coding?”
 Before we get to this inquiry, though, let’s address another, more basic one: “What is medical billing and coding?”

 What Is Medical Billing and Coding?

-“Medical billing and coding” has become a collective term in the health information field that encompasses many different academic degrees, occupational roles, and health services professionals.
-Because it’s used colloquially with such frequency, it’s important for students interested in this subfield of health information technology to nail down exactly what is medical billing and coding and to discern the various differences between medical billing and coding.
-If you happen to be one of these prospective health information students, then you’re in luck.
-In this article, we will address some important topics that will help you decide your best course of action for earning credentials and job titles in this field.
+“Medical billing and coding” has become a collective term in the health information field.
+It’s a healthcare system encompassing many different academic degrees.
+It also spans various roles for health services professionals in the medical industry.
+Still, the label is often used colloquially.
+Thus, it’s essential for students interested in this subfield of health information technology to nail down precisely what medical billing and coding are.
+They may also need to discern the various differences between medical billing and coding.
+If you are one of these prospective health information students, you’re in luck.
+This article will address some important topics in the industry.
+Hopefully, it will help you decide your best course of action.
+This includes earning credentials and job titles within various healthcare organizations.
 Specifically, we’ll tackle critical issues like:

 - Just Exactly What Is Medical Billing and Coding?

 - The Distinct Difference Between Medical Billing and Coding